RidchardTerry/RidchardTerry.github.io/sample_page.md

 <img src="images/dummy_thumbnail.jpg?raw=true"/>

-Form the video, its show that player can counter attack in manys animation base on the parried attack.<br>
+Form the video, its show that player can counter attack in manys animation base on the parried attack.<br><br>
 Improve the interactions system (block / deflect / parry and counter attack / hurt) of player and any enemies.
 Make it can play special animontage if get attacked by special attack or any use case for prototype, improve quality of life for designer team and project.<br><br>
 I've involved
 - Design document<br>